 Place the ingredients for the marinade into a bowl and mix.
 If you're in a hurry just gently warm the bowl and this will "loosen up" the honey and make it easier to mix.

 Dice the chicken into chunks of about ½–1 inch in thickness and toss them into the marinade for an hour or so.
-Cover and refrigerate.
+Cover the bowl, for the one hour marinade time there's no need to refrigerate.

-When you're ready to grill, thread the chicken breast onto skewers, interspersed with segment of onion or mushroom and then you're ready to go.
+When you're ready to grill, cut the mushrooms into halves, thread the chicken breast onto skewers, interspersed with segment of onion or mushroom and then you're ready to go.

 Grill for about 15 – 20 minutes depending on the heat from your grill, turn them regularly and then serve immediately.
-Whilst your chicken kabobs are grilling you can also brush on some of the marinade for extra flavor.
+Whilst your chicken kabobs are grilling you can also brush on some of the marinade for extra flavor but make sure you give your kabobs a couple of minutes further cooking after the final brush with marinade.
+Remember, the marinade has had raw chicken in it so precaution is to prevent cross contamination of raw chicken onto the grilled chicken kabobs when cooked.